44 Gorgeous Grey Gemstones & Crystals with Photos

 smokey grey crystals of quartz

 Grey quartz crystals, or smoky quartz, are known for their transparent to translucent grey-brown to grey-black colour.
-They are highly regarded for their grounding and protective properties.
+This glorious gem, born from the earth, is celebrated for its natural beauty and powerful healing properties.
+Smoky quartz is highly regarded for its grounding and protective properties, and it is also believed to help identify and clear toxic patterns, supporting personal growth and emotional healing.

 grey quartzite slab